data-steve/data-steve.github.io/_posts/2016-10-14-glob-temp-data-pt1.md

       dev.off()
     })

 Now to apply the animation.
 I suppose you could use the `animation` package, but I just used the command line tools.
 I'll show you how.
 First change directories to where your new pngs are.
 You can download `ffmpeg` from [here](https://ffmpeg.org/download.html) for whatever platform.
 I found the `system` tool could successfully call the ffmpeg function `convert` and get it to work.
+(On my Mac OS, system2 could handle the `pwd` call, but not `convert`.)

     # install ffmpeg from https://ffmpeg.org/download.html
     setwd(plots)